-- How do I establish an USGA Handicap Index?
+- How do I establish a Handicap Index?
 See: Establish a Handicap

 - How do I start a Handicap Group at My Golf Club?

-- Do I have to obtain a USGA Handicap Index through a golf club?
+- Do I have to obtain a Handicap Index through a golf club?

-- Can I view my score history and USGA Handicap Index via the Internet?
+- Where can I view my score history and Handicap Index?

 - What does the letter(s) after each score mean?

-- What does the letter mean next to my Handicap Index?
+- What does ESR mean in my Handicap record?

-- How do I change my address on my handicap sticker?
+- How do I update my mailing address?

 - How do I correct an erroneous score that has been posted to my handicap?